HForGames/PyBypasser/README.md

 # Pypasser

-Pypasser is a package than can bypass links
+Pypasser is a package that bypass links

 You can install it with this command
 ```bash